whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery.md

     Return (\_SB.PCI0.LPCB.EC0.BAT0.PBST) /* External reference */
 }
 ```
 This is the exact same format usr-sse2 used in their laptop.
 However, what if I wanted to set a custom level to hibernate?
-I would take multiples of `Local1` to be in the second condition: the `*=` operator.
+I would take multiples of `Local1` to be in the second condition with the `*=` operator.
 This could be used to multiply a variable by a number and set that assign the result to that variable.
 If `Local1 *= 2`, it is 10 percent battery level.
 ```
 Method (\_SB.PCI0.LPCB.EC0.BAT0._BST, 0, NotSerialized)  // _BST: Battery Status
 {